flojoy-ai/docs/docs/instruments-wiki/Digital Attenuator/LDA-203B/LDA-203B.md

 # Create a station to hold the instruments
 station = Station()

-# Connect to the LDA-203B
+# Connect to the LDA-203B Digital Attenuator
 lda = LDA('lda', serial_number=203, dll_path='path/to/dll')

 # Add the LDA to the station